 !MCLR pin in order to reset both the PIC18 and the i8085.

 Note: Golden pins are connections to the i8085 CPU or the Address decoder.

 Boards have been ordered and the process of making this a reality starts now.

-2018, April 10th: Boards just arived and I had to partially assemble at least one of them to test the serial interfaces and the address decoder with the PIC micro.
+2018, April 10Th: Boards just arrived and I had to partially assemble at least one of them to test the serial interfaces and the address decoder with the PIC micro.
 Here’s a pretty pic of it.

-The USB interface seems to be working correcty as is the ICSP programming header.
-On the (literal) flipside, the internal pull-up of the MCU reset line is way too weak, to the point that putting a finger near that track can reset the MCU.
+The USB interface seems to be working correctly as is the ICSP programming header.
+On the (literal) flip side, the internal pull-up of the MCU reset line is way too weak, to the point that putting a finger near that track can reset the MCU.
 As a result, I had to quickly add an unplanned pull-up.

 Just for show, these are the building blocks of the microcomputer showing if a peripheral is directly attached to the CPU bus (i8085 can access it without DMA) or if a peripheral is strictly DMA attached.

 First DMA writes/reads